gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 > How do we access artifacts which are defined in another file?

-That is an easy one: the `using` declarations introduce a file-local alias name to an absolute name for accessing artifacts in other files or in the current files (useful to refer to shadowd definitions).
+That is an easy one: the `using` declarations introduce a file-local alias name to an absolute name for accessing artifacts in other files or in the current file (useful to refer to shadowed definitions).

 > Can something bad happen if extensions come into play?